Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 russell-moccasin-size-guide

-Russell Moccasins might look like traditional boots, but they don’t feel like anything else out there, especially not Pacific Northwest boots.
+Russell Moccasins might look like your standard heritage boots, but the fit is a whole different story, especially compared to Pacific Northwest boots.

-Sure, Nicks offers the Munson last, and Whites has some wider options, but most PNW boots tend to be tight, especially in the forefoot.
+Sure, Nicks has the Munson last and Whites has some wider options, but a lot of their boots still run snug, especially up front.

 Related: